 - On exit (timeout)

-Code executed when the agent exits the Service block via outTimeout port as a result of timeout event.Local variable: agent — the agent - On exit (preempted)
+The code executed when the agent exits the Service block via the outTimeout port as a result of a timeout event.Local variable: T agent — the agent - On exit (preempted)

-Code executed when the agent exits the Service block via outPreempted port as a result of preemption.Local variable: agent — the agent - On seize unit
+The code executed when the agent exits the Service block via the outPreempted port as a result of preemption.Local variable: T agent — the agent - On seize unit

 Local variables: